Triptorelin (Decapeptyl® or Gonapeptyl®) for prostate cancer

 How triptorelin works

 Prostate cancer needs the hormone testosterone to grow.
-Almost all testosterone in men is made by the testicles.
+This is mainly made by the testicles.

 Triptorelin stops the testicles from making testosterone.
-This reduces testosterone levels and may shrink the prostate cancer or stop it growing.
-Your doctor or nurse will explain how long you have triptorelin for.
+This lowers testosterone levels and may shrink the prostate cancer or stop it growing.

 - Decapeptyl® is given as an injection into a muscle (intramuscular).
 It can be given every 28 days (4 weeks), or as a longer-acting injection every 3 or 6 months.

 - Gonapeptyl® is given as an injection under the skin (subcutaneously) of your tummy, buttock or thigh.
-Or it is injected into a muscle (intramuscular).
+Or it can be given as an injection into a muscle (intramuscular).
 It is given every 28 days (4 weeks).

 Injection site